 I have never been a fan of Jerry Lewis but I do like the work he did with Dean, I feel that they brought out the best in each other on screen.
 The pair were close friends for many years.
 The natural warmth and affection between them shows on screen.
 They broke up in 1956 and sadly became estranged for twenty years.
 They enjoyed an emotional reunion at an event arranged by Frank Sinatra in 1976.

 Following the breakup, Dean went on to enjoy success as a singer and actor.
+He proved in several films that he also had a gift for playing straight drama as well as making people laugh.
+Check him out in Rio Bravo and The Young Lions in particular.
 He performed regularly on stage and screen, with Sinatra and the rest of the Rat Pack – Sammy Davis Jr, Joey Bishop and Peter Lawford.

 Following the tragic death of his son in 1987, Dean appeared less and less in public.
 He passed away on Christmas Day in 1995.
 He was 78 years old.

-My favourite Dean Martin films? – Five Card Stud, Airport, The Young Lions and The Sons of Katie Elder.
+My favourite Dean Martin films? – Five Card Stud, Airport, Rio Bravo, The Young Lions and The Sons of Katie Elder.